 This degree has three stages, each comprising 120 credits.

-- At Stage 1 you’ll study two compulsory modules that will introduce you to the social sciences and politics.
+- At Stage 1 you’ll choose between three optional modules before completing the stage with a compulsory module that will introduce you to studying politics.

 - Next, in Stage 2, you’ll study two further compulsory modules, one in each of economics and philosophy.